 Lawyer in Chandigarh for Defamation

-Section 500 of the Indian Penal Code gives the punishment for defamation which says that a person convicted with defamation may be imprisoned to a simple imprisonment upto 2 years and fine.
-Section 501 specifically mentions that if a person defames another by printing or engraving a matter known to be defamatory, he shall be punished with the same as section 500.
+Section 500 of the IPC prescribes a punishment for a person convicted with defamation, he/she may be imprisoned to a simple imprisonment up to 2 years and fined.
+Section 501 specifically mentions that the punishment would be the same as in section 500 for a person found guilty of defaming another by printing or engraving a matter known to be defamatory.

 Lawyer in Chandigarh for Dishonor of Cheque case